itsalwaysthenetwork/blog/content/posts/nfd-27-network-to-code.md

 looking for and set the time range anyway.
 Obtaining metrics data just isn't a great use case for ChatOps.

-However, an integration with Forward Networks was revealed later in NFD27 that was _extremely_ attractive: using ChatOps to do path lookups from Forward Networks and getting that topology (nearly) instantly in Slack.
+However, an integration with IP Fabric was revealed later in NFD27 that was _extremely_ attractive: using ChatOps to do path lookups from IP Fabric and getting that topology (nearly) instantly in Slack.
 There is so much value in that that I'd use ChatOps for that one bit of functionality alone.